yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 In this example, `MAVEN_OPTS` environment variable will be set for merging and deploying commands.

+These environment variables will be available for you by default:

+  * `author`: GitHub login of the user who sent the request to Rultor

 ## Install Script

 You can specify script instructions common for all